h3nry-d1az/h3nry-d1az.github.io/docs/posts/2025/pnpl.md

-# PNPL: An esoteric language based on prime numbers
+# PNPL: An Esoteric Language Based on Prime Numbers

 <header>May 16, 2025</header>
 <br>